How can you improve your time management when working from home?

 Using a timer such as in the Pomodoro technique can help give you an incentive to get your work finished.
+This is usually where you segment your work into 25-minute blocks followed by a break.
 It even turns it into more of a fun game.

 Batching is a useful way to maximise your time.
 Importantly, it keeps your brain focused on one activity rather than flitting between different jobs.

 In issue 1 of The Homeworker, productivity coach, Briana Berner, describes the impact of this context shifting on your time.

 Think about where you can ‘batch’ your work.
 Content creation is an obvious area where we can do it in bulk such as blog and social media posts.